J0ker98/MySQLCommands/README.md

 # MySQLCommands
-Web Interface for MySQLCommands Bukkit Plugin
+The Web Interface for the MySQLCommands Bukkit Plugin

 Installation Tutorial

-1. Open “execute.php”
+1. Open the file config.php”
-2. Add your MySQL Database informations.
+2. Insert your MySQL Database informations.
 3. Upload files on your Web Server.